saveendhiman/BackgroundTwitterSharing/README.md

 # Background Twitter Sharing Sample for android

-Hi guys, I have made one sample for twitter sharing.You can sharing both image and text in this sample.It is useful, whose are looking for background sharing in android.
+Hi guys, I have made one sample for twitter sharing.You can share both image and text in this sample.It is useful, whose are looking for background sharing in android.

 I have added security permissions as well.If somebody looking for.
 They can check and understand easily.